resourcepool/the-heist-trainer/resources/docs/docs/ch1-open-briefcase.md

  * You need to simulate fingers going over a keypad.
 Fingers go one digit at a time.
  * Between presses, keypads need to get back to the steady state where no key is pressed.
  * After entering 4 digits, you need to push * to validate the password.
  * If the password is wrong, you will carry-on with the next password.
-If the password is right, you absolutely need to go on to phase 2.
+If the password is right, you should stop entering digits.

-Remember: Once the first PIN is found, you have 30 seconds to enter the right second PIN (through a second round of bruteforce).
+Remember: Once the PIN is found, you should stop entering digits.

 If you miss a cycle, PINs will change automatically (generated randomly).

-When you will have found the right two pins, the briefcase will be open for 30 seconds.
+When you will have found the right pin, the briefcase will be open for 30 seconds.
 Don't miss this timeframe!